 Mustard Seed Migration Grants

 Every day, thousands of people flee their homes in search of a better life for their families.
-Global Ministries and UMCOR are committed to providing support for refugees and migrants around the world.
-This work fulfills the biblical mandate to “love thy neighbor” and “welcome the stranger.”
+Global Ministries and the United Methodist Committee on Relief (UMCOR) provide support for refugees and migrants around the world, seeking to fulfill the biblical mandate to “love thy neighbor” and “welcome the stranger.”

-As Jesus described in his parable, mustard seeds have a potential to grow into something big or pervasive that spreads throughout a field.
-Our hope is that, by learning more about migrants in local communities and addressing their needs through these grants, the “seed” of welcoming strangers might be planted in new ways in congregations around the country.
+Tiny mustard seeds, as Jesus described in his parable, have a potential to grow into something big or pervasive that spreads throughout a field.
+Our hope is that by learning more about migrants in local communities and addressing their needs through these grants, the “seed” of welcoming strangers might be planted in new ways in congregations around the country.

 - Supporting school enrollment through parent outreach or purchase of school supplies

 - Equipping children with musical or sports equipment to facilitate extracurricular involvement

 - Offering English, financial literacy or civics classes for adult learners or tutoring for students

 - Supplying families with cash vouchers for emergency rent, utilities or transportation assistance

 - Facilitating access to internet through provision of cell phones, laptops or internet access

 - Assisting a newly arrived refugee family in setting up their new apartment